The history of Château de Galinée

 From the 13th century to the present day

-In the 18th Century the fortress was replaced by a beautiful Rennaissance chateau comprising a main building and two parallel wings.
-The chapel, which actually houses the campsite shop, was also built in the 18th century.
+It was in the 18th century that the fortress was replaced by a very beautiful Renaissance castle, consisting of a main body and two parallel wings.
+The chapel was built in 1715 and keeps its name “Notre-Dame de Pitié”.

 In 1758, during the Battle of Saint Cast, the Château de Galinée suffered a fire which destroyed it.

 It is after the fire of 1758 that the castle of Galinée is rebuilt in a manor which preserves in this new construction 3 escutcheons, witnesses of the families which followed one another.

 Nowadays there is a 13th century fortress wash house, a polygonal tower and some 16th century elements as well as the 18th century chapel, before the fire.
 It is in this chapel that the grocery store of the campsite is installed.